lpic2book/src/docs/lpic2.200.1.md

 If there is no baseline, the measurements themselves should be able to help determine the root cause of a resource related problem.
-If one of the resources mentioned above is at 100% of it's capacity, the reason for the abnormal system behaviour should be easy to explain.
-Finding the cause however takes a bit more effort.
-The utilities presented in the previous chapter however, should be able to help out here as well.
+If one of the resources mentioned above is at 100% of its capacity, the reason for the abnormal system behaviour should be easy to explain; finding the cause, however, takes a bit more effort.
+The utilities presented in the previous chapter should be be helpful here as well.

 Examples: